5.14 Non-Mendelian Inheritance

 Epistasis

 Albinism is an example of epistasis.
 A person with albinism has virtually no pigment in the skin.
 The condition occurs due to an entirely different gene than the genes that encode skin color.
-Albinism occurs because a protein called tyrosinase, which is needed for the production of normal skin pigment, is not produced, due to a gene .
+Albinism occurs because a protein called tyrosinase, which is needed for the production of normal skin pigment, is not produced, due to a gene mutation.
 If an individual has the albinism mutation, he or she will not have any skin pigment, regardless of the skin color genes that were inherited.

 Feature: My Human Body